Skip to main content Skip to main navigation Skip to footer content

 5. Add the ALT Description in the (A) Add image description box OR click on (B) Indicate image is Decorative button if the image is decorative.
 Decorative images do not convey meaning and will not be recognized by assistive technologies.

-The Ally interface for an individual image file with the alt text box filled
+Screen shot Ally interface for an individual image file

 Alt text provided for an image with Ally